 The vibration noise of swings may be irritating for some dogs and they’ll react.
 Objects that spin may delight infants but will entice dogs to try to catch them.
 Music can also irritate the ears of some dogs.
 Family dogs must be taught how to remain calm around baby equipment before the baby arrives.
 You can use a doll in the swing to practice with the dog.

 If you make it a positive experience for the dog, you can have your dog trained in plenty of time for the baby’s arrival.
 Some plans for such situations as ringing phones include:

 - Closing the door to the room where the baby is

 - Leashing your dog in the house to keep him near you

 - Use a baby gate that locks in place physically to gate off the baby’s area

-- Let your dog outside in a secured area to play
+- Let your dog in a pet playpen or outside in a secured area to play

 - Most of all, you must never leave your baby and dog unsupervised for ANY reason.